Timeliness and punctuality

 Not all graduates, however, complete their qualification at the same point in the academic year, and collecting data in quarterly cohorts allows us to make sure that we obtain data from all graduates about their activities 15 months after completion, regardless of when they completed their qualification.
 If all graduates finishing their degrees in the 2018/19 academic year (August 2018 to July 2019) had been surveyed with reference to a single census week in September 2020, for example, we would have data from twenty five months after completion for those students who had completed their qualifications in August 2018, but only fourteen months after completion for those who had finished in July 2019; such a discrepancy in timescale would make it difficult to compare outcomes for graduates finishing their qualifications at different points in the academic year.

-The first two years of publication have been shaped by the Covid-19 pandemic and the resulting changes in our ways of working at HESA.
-From year three of Graduate Outcomes, it is hoped that HESA will be able to move gradually towards the collection and publication timetable initially established for year one, with data collection for cohort D closing at the end of November and statistical releases being published annually in the late spring or early summer.
+The first three years of publication have been shaped by the COVID-19 pandemic and the resulting changes in our ways of working at HESA.
+In the future it is hoped that HESA will be able to move gradually towards the collection and publication timetable initially established for year one, with data collection for cohort D closing at the end of November and statistical releases being published annually in the late spring or early summer.

 Code of Practice for Statistics, Sections T3.1 and T3.2. https://code.statisticsauthority.gov.uk/wp-content/uploads/2018/02/Code-of-Practice-for-Statistics.pdf